I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 The “Chelsea Chop”

 As spring progresses, the perennial plants in your garden start to flourish.
-These are the plants which grow back and flower year after year.
+These are the plants that grow back and flower year after year.
 Lying dormant all winter, green shoots can appear as early as February or March.
-Through April and May, they grow strongly as the soil warms up.
+Through April and May, they grow stronger as the soil warms up.
 Left unchecked, they could burst into flower in late June and early July.
 They look spectacular!

 The problem is that after three or four weeks, the flowering season of some of your perennial plants is over.
 So you then spend the best months of summer looking at green leaves in your garden!

 There is a solution you can try, though.
 Trimming back early growth in late spring can result in bushier, sturdier plants and more flowers.
-This is known as the “Chelsea Chop”, as the timing coincides with the RHS Chelsea Flower Show at the end of May.
+This is known as the “Chelsea Chop”!

 Prolonging the Flowering Season